 Texas takes a hard-line approach when it comes to prosecuting DWI charges.
 Even a first-time offense can result in hefty fines, license suspension, hugely increased auto insurance costs, a permanent criminal record, and possible jail time.
 Once you have been convicted of a DWI, you cannot have your record sealed.

 Beyond what happens at the time of the arrest, having a DWI on your record forever can result in many years of tough challenges ahead.
 With so much at stake, having a defense lawyer help you fight the allegations against you could make a world of difference to your future.

 To obtain a conviction, the burden of proof rests on the prosecution.
-Your lawyer can obtain and examine the evidence against you before the case goes to trial and formulate defense strategies on your behalf.
+Your Dallas, TX DWI attorney can obtain and examine the evidence against you before the case goes to trial and formulate defense strategies on your behalf.

 If it is your first-time offense, or if the prosecution has insufficient evidence against you, your lawyer can enter negotiations for your charges to be amended before trial.